Skip to main content

 Invasive Plants

-Ivy covered charm, or ivy covered harm?
-Once a popular garden plant, English Ivy (Hedera helix) is an exotic invasive plant that is taking over and replacing our native flora, threatening the health of our trees, and creating environmental havoc.
-Property owners are responsible for the health and maintenance of all their trees.
-Please visit the English Ivy page on the website to learn more.
+Ivy-covered charm or ivy-covered harm?
+Once a popular garden plant, English ivy (Hedera helix) is an invasive non-native species that can displace native plants, threaten tree health, and negatively impact the environment.
+Property owners are responsible for the health and maintenance of trees on their property.
+Visit the English Ivy page to learn more.

 Streams and Creeks

-Residents are responsible for the care and maintenance of streams and creeks on their property.
+Residents are responsible for the care and maintenance of streams and creeks located on their property.

 Stormwater

-Protecting our streams, reducing pollution, and protecting the flora and fauna in the streams are among the City’s priorities.
-Stormwater regulations address treating stormwater at its source, reducing the amount of stormwater runoff and infiltrating stormwater back into the groundwater system.
+Protecting streams, reducing pollution, and preserving aquatic ecosystems are among the City's priorities.
+Stormwater regulations focus on treating stormwater at its source, reducing runoff, and encouraging infiltration back into the groundwater system.

-For more information, please visit our Stormwater page under our Natural Resource Protection heading.
+For more information, visit the Stormwater page under Natural Resource Protection.

-• Never dump anything on the street, down a storm drain or in a drainage ditch.
+• Never dump anything on the street, into a storm drain, or into a drainage ditch.

-• Scoop up after your pet, and dispose of it in the trash.
+• Scoop up pet waste and dispose of it in the trash.

-• Compost grass clippings and leaves, or bag them for curbside collection - please don't blow them into the street.
+• Compost grass clippings and leaves, or bag them for curbside collection.
+Do not blow them into the street.

-• Use fertilizers and pesticides sparingly.
-Don't apply them on paved areas.
+• Use fertilizers and pesticides sparingly and avoid applying them on paved surfaces.

-• Check your vehicles for leaks and repair them if needed.
+• Check vehicles for leaks and repair them promptly.

-• Recycle motor oil and other vehicle fluids.
+• Recycle used motor oil and other vehicle fluids.

-• Wash cars at a commercial car wash or on a grassy area - not your driveway.
+• Wash vehicles at a commercial car wash or on a grassy area rather than on a driveway.

 Yard Signs

-The City of Sandy Springs has various sign ordinances which govern the type and number of signs that can be displayed on private property (to help prevent sign pollution).
-For single and multifamily residential areas: each lot may display up to two signs without obtaining a permit from the City.
-One of the signs may be an Expanded Informational Sign or a Cantilever Sign.
-The other sign can only be a Standard Informational Sign.
+The City of Sandy Springs has sign ordinances that regulate the type and number of signs permitted on private property to help prevent sign clutter.
+In single-family and multifamily residential areas, each lot may display up to two signs without obtaining a permit.
+One sign may be an Expanded Informational Sign or a Cantilever Sign.
+The second sign may only be a Standard Informational Sign.

-For examples of what these signs look like, please visit the Sign Permits page.
+For examples of these sign types, visit the Sign Permits page.

 View Event